ONSdigital/gptables/docs/getting_started/tutorial.md

 ## Starting out

-First import `gptables` alongside any other necessary packages.
-Read in the data.
+First import `gptables` alongside any other necessary packages and read in the data.

 ```python
 from pathlib import Path